 Requirements

-The formal requirements of the year are that a Fellow pursue the project diligently, stay in contact with the Foundation, submit quarterly progress reports and a final report and accounting of funds.
+The formal requirements of the year are that a Fellow pursue the project diligently, stay in contact with the Foundation, and submit quarterly progress reports and a final report and accounting of funds.

 A perennial question is “What’s the formula for success (receiving a fellowship)?”
 The short answer is “there is no formula.”
 However, your project does have to be feasible, does have to involve something you care enough about to spend a year pursuing, and does have to take you to the unknown–in location and in experience.
 The Foundation does seek “individuals who demonstrate integrity, strong ethical character, intelligence, the capacity for vision and leadership, and potential for humane and effective participation in the world community.”